p0rtwalker/Auto-Checkpoint-FiveM/README.md

 What is this and what it does:
 This is a simple python code that looks for a color (red) and then does the things it says in the code so the character in the game moves.

 #I'm still trying to improve the code, I do NOT guarantee that its gonna work most of the time.
-I recommend using the FiveM-Checkpoint-Hunter0(Faster-but-Messy) version with the settings: 1920x1080 display size, 3rd perso view: 2, game: night
+I recommend using those settings: 1920x1080 display size, 3rd perso view: 2, game: night

 !!!
 WORKS AT NIGHT !!!
 FUNCTIONEAZA NOAPTEA !!!